umijs/qiankun/docs/faq/README.md

 1. Use bundler to pack `Vue` library, instead of CDN or external module
 2. Rename `Vue` to other name in master application, eg: `window.Vue2 = window.Vue; window.Vue = undefined`

-## Tips on Using Vue Router

-The qiankun main app activates the corresponding micro app according to the `activeRule` configuration.

-### a.
-The main app is using Vue Router's hash mode

-When the main app is in hash mode, generally, micro app is also in hash mode.
-In this case, the base hash path of the main app is assigned to the corresponding micro app (e.g. `#base`).
-At this time, if the micro app needs to make a secondary path jump in hash mode (such as `#/base1/child1`) when there is a base path, you just need to add a prefix for each route yourself.
-The base parameter in VueRouter's hash mode [does not support adding a hash path base](https://github.com/vuejs/vue-router/blob/dev/src/index.js#L55-L69).

-### b.
-The main app is using Vue Router's history mode

-When the main app is in history mode and the micro app is also in history mode, it works perfectly.
-And if the micro app needs to add a base path, just [set the base property](https://router.vuejs.org/api/#base) of the sub item.

-When the main app is in history mode and the micro app is in hash mode, it works perfectly.

 ## Why dynamic imported assets missing?

 Two way to solve that: